Microsoft Xiaoice Addiction Concerns - China

 What Happened

-Xiaoice launched in 2014 as Microsoft's Chinese AI chatbot, designed as an 18-year-old female high school student.
+Xiaoice launched in 2014 as Microsoft's Chinese AI chatbot, designed as an 18-year-old female persona.
 Unlike Western chatbots focused on task completion, Xiaoice was explicitly designed for emotional engagement and companionship.
 Over six years, it accumulated 660+ million registered users across China, making it one of the world's largest AI companion services.

 Users developed intense emotional attachments, with 25% declaring love to the chatbot.
 Average engagement was 23 interactions per session, with the longest documented conversation lasting 29 continuous hours.
 Users sent love letters and physical gifts to Xiaoice.

-Professor Chen Jing from Beijing Normal University warned that the AI "can hook users — especially vulnerable groups — in a form of addiction," noting particular concerns about socially isolated individuals.
+Professor Chen Jing from Nanjing University warned that the AI "can hook users — especially vulnerable groups — in a form of addiction," noting particular concerns about socially isolated individuals.
 Microsoft implemented a 30-minute automatic timeout feature to limit continuous engagement after recognizing problematic usage patterns.

 In December 2025, China's government proposed regulations specifically targeting AI companion addiction, citing Xiaoice-type services as contributing to social isolation and mental health concerns.
 The platform was spun off from Microsoft in 2020 and continues operating as a separate company.